 Education.
 Our initiatives have been bringing books and toys to the children of the Kasane, Botswana area by working with their Environmental Clubs and schools in the area.
-We also were able to participate in the Global March for Elephants and Rhinos.
-It was amazing walking down the street of Kasane, looking right next to you, and seeing Elephants walking with you – a truly amazing experience.
+We also were able to participate in the Global March for Elephants and Rhinos, where we walked down the streets of Kasane with elephants – a truly amazing experience.

 With permission and assistance from the Dept. of Forestry & Range Resources (DFRR) under the Ministry of Environment, hundreds of copies of the book were donated and distributed throughout the country to schools, environmental clubs, and DFRR.

 Update.
-In the fall of 2018, Sylvia went to visit Molelo and the other baby elephants at the EWB Elephant Orphanage in Kasane.
+In 2018 and 2019, Sylvia went to visit Molelo and the other baby elephants at the EWB Elephant Orphanage in Kasane.
 We are happy to report that they are all doing great.
 Molelo has grown so much!